 Answers some of the most commonly asked questions about Nucleation Capital.

 Like most traditional ventures funds, Nucleation Capital will operate under an exemption to SEC registration rules.
-This limits us to being able to accept investments solely from Accredited Investors.
-Unlike many traditional venture firms, however, we are able to accept smaller investment amounts from a greater number of individual accredited investors, allowing far more investors to access these key sectors of innovation.
+This limits us to being able to accept investments solely from accredited and qualified Investors.
+Unlike many traditional venture firms which have six-figure minimums, however, we are able to accept smaller capital commitments from a greater number of investors, allowing for many more investors with assets that meet the accreditation threshold to afford to participate in our fund and gain investment exposure to these key sectors of innovation.

-The traditional cleantech area has an abundance of investors competing for the most attractive deals.
-In contrast, the advanced nuclear and CCUS sectors have an abundance of attractive, if higher risk, opportunities but a dearth of knowledgeable investors willing to invest.
+The traditional cleantech area has an abundance of investors competing for the most attractive consensus deals but these are all “incremental” opportunities and very few are likely to yield high returns.
+In contrast, the advanced nuclear and CCUS sectors have an abundance of attractive, if significantly higher risk, “black swan” opportunities yet an astounding dearth of knowledgeable investors willing to evaluate and selectively invest in these extraordinary ventures.

-ESG investors are those seeking to evaluate the “Environmental, Social and Governance” characteristics of their investments.
-Environmental factors typically include: climate change, carbon emissions, energy efficiency, air and water pollution, waste management, water scarcity, biodiversity and deforestation.
+Both Nucleation Capital, as a fund, and the ventures that we plan to invest in, reflect high degrees of conformance with ESG metrics.
+ESG metrics evaluate the “Environmental, Social and Governance” characteristics of entities.
+Environmental factors typically include: climate impacts, carbon emissions, energy efficiency, air and water pollution, waste management, water scarcity, biodiversity and deforestation.
 Social factors evaluate: gender and diversity policies, human rights, labor and employment standards, customer and community relations.
 Governance metrics include: board composition, executive compensation, lobbying activity, political contributions and anti-bribery and corruption policies.
-As a fund, Nucleation is focused on ventures addressing the “E” component, increasing sources of clean energy, reducing carbon impacts and air pollution in particular.
-However, we ourselves are a woman-led fund and we also evaluate our ventures on their social and governance performance and plans, recognizing that for next-generation nuclear to be broadly embraced by the communities it serves, companies will need to operate at the highest levels of sustainable and equitable practice, customer accountability, environmental justice and community transparency.
+As a fund, Nucleation Capital is majority woman owned and led, and serves to improve gender equality.
+Our focus as a climate fund is on addressing the “E” component, also relatively rare, by increasing sources of clean energy, reducing carbon impacts and air pollution in particular.
+Furthermore, we will evaluate our ventures on their social and governance performance and plans, as we recognize that for next-generation nuclear to be broadly embraced by the communities it serves, companies will need to operate at the highest levels of customer accountability, environmental justice and community transparency.

 Traditional venture capital firms do need to avoid any suggestion of making a “public offering” if they don’t want to do a full registration statement.
 Fortunately, we are able to operate under a less restrictive exemption that allows us to make public-facing statements, in large part due to the requirement that all of our investors register on our technology platform and prove their status as accredited investors.